-Trauma is the leading cause of death for individuals up to the age of 45, and with more people on the road for the holidays from late November to mid-January, it’s crucial to keep safety in mind and be prepared.
+Trauma is the leading cause of death for individuals up to the age of 45.
+Holidays traditionally are a time of travel for families across the United States which is why it’s crucial to keep safety in mind and be prepared to avoid injuries.

 Know the Location of your Nearest Emergency Room

 It’s important to know where your nearest emergency care services are located, especially if you are traveling this holiday season.

 Keep Safety in Mind and Follow Traffic Laws

 You might consider yourself the safest driver on the road, but keep these safety tips in mind the next time you travel:

 - According to the U.S. Department of Transportation, there is typically an increase in deaths related to drunk driving accidents during holidays.
 Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
 It’s important to always designate a sober driver and plan ahead.